Kray-G/kinx/doc/ClassDesign.md

-# Class
+# Class Design

 ## Overview

-`class` is a important part of object-oriented programming, and here is the detail of how class works.
+`class` is an important part of object-oriented programming, and here is the detail of how class works.

 ## Examples